 Maintenance of Patrol Boats is overseen by the Maintenance Manager.
-All issues must be logged on the HAIR form www.sscbc.com.au/HAIR The Maintenance Manager will respond to reports and arrange for rectification of reported issues or defects.
+All issues must be logged on the HAIR form www.sscbc.com.au/HAIR The Maintenance Manager will respond to reports and arrange for rectification of reported issues or defects keeping the Sailing and Training Managers informed.